-The Open Space Authority provides sick leave to all paid employees in order to guard against lost income due to illness or incapacitation.
+The Open Space Authority provides sick leave to all paid employees in order to guard against lost income due to physical illness, mental illness, injury, or incapacitation.
 It is intended to be used only when actually required to recover from illness or injury; sick leave is not for "personal" absences.
-Time off for medical and dental appointments will be treated as sick leave.
+Time off for appointments with medical, dental, vision, and mental health providers will be treated as sick leave.
 The Open Space Authority will not tolerate abuse or misuse of sick leave.